hoffsilva/ud036_StarterCode/README.md

 ### Bonus

-* This site is consuming The Moview DB API.
+* This site is consuming The Movie DB API.